£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 Join Swagbucks here >>

-I’ve hunted down 50 of the most silly, bizarre, obscure, down right stupid, extreme, tongue in cheek and creative ways to save money.
+We’ve hunted down 50 of the silliest, most bizarre, obscure, downright stupid, extreme, tongue in cheek and creative ways to save money.

 Can you think of any to add?